WHAT TO KNOW

 The scholarship funds you receive must be applied to your account based on the instructions provided by your scholarship donor.
 For example, some donors permit funds from a single scholarship check to be split between fall and spring semesters, while others require the entire funds to be used during a specific term.

-Scholarship funds may be provided in the form of a check.
-If your scholarship is awarded via physical check, KSU is required to follow all instructions provided by your scholarship donor.
-If your scholarship donor does NOT include instructions on how the funds should be applied to your account, you will need to complete the External Scholarship Check DocuSign Form and deliver (via mail or drop off) your scholarship check to the Office of Scholarships and Financial Aid.
+External scholarship funds may be provided in the form of a check.
+If your external scholarship is awarded via physical check, KSU is required to follow all instructions provided by your scholarship donor.
+If your scholarship donor does NOT include instructions on how the funds should be applied to your account, all external scholarship funds will automatically be split between the fall and spring semesters.
+If you would like to request your funds to be applied to one semester, instead of being split, you will need to complete the External Scholarship Check DocuSign Form.

 While processing, if we have any questions about your scholarship or need additional information, we will reach out to you or your scholarship donor.
 Once our review of your scholarship check is complete, we will deliver your scholarship check to the Bursar’s Office so they can add the funds to your student account.